aneldev/dynadux/doc/API-CreateStore.md

 This property is optional, is an array of [Middlewares](doc/API-Middlewares.md) discussed later.

-#### property `onChange: (state: TState) => void`
+#### property `onChange: (state: TState, action: string, payload: any) => void`

-Optional callback, on every dispatch the `onChange` callback is called with one only argument, the State of the Store.
+Optional callback that is called when a middleware or the reducer returns partial state.

+When on dispatch, no middleware or reducer returns anything then this callback will not be called.

 #### property `onDispatch: (action: string, payload: any) => void`

-This optional callback called after the actions dispatched and the `onChange`.
+This optional callback called after the actions dispatched regardless is the state is changed.

 This callback is useful to get when an action is dispatched and use it as an event.

 For instance, you can dispatch action not indented for a reducer or a middleware but the user of the store.
+Since no middleware or reducer react to this action, the `onChange` won't be called but only the `onDispatch`.

-# the return of the `createStore` method
+# The `createStore` return

 The return of the `createStore` are two properties only
 - `state` a getter to get the current state